 - Sacrificial Lamb: Sarah.

 - Serial Killer: This is clearly not the killer's first time.
-When Maddie manages to take away his crossbow, she notices twelve notches carved into the side.
+When Maddie manages to take away his crossbow, she notices thirteen notches carved into the side.

 - Silent Antagonist: At least until he takes off his mask.